Roger-random/Sawppy_Rover/modifications/kevin_nickels/README.md

 # Modifications made by Kevin Nickels, Trinity University

 Dr. Nickels has made a TRIPPY - a variant of the Sawppy rover at Trinity University in San Antonio, TX.
 He has made several minor modifications to the design during the build.
+The name TRIPPY evolved from Trinity-SAWPPY, but could stand for "Trinity Robotics Instructional Planetary Platform".
+It's purpose is to give Engineering students at Trinity University in San Antonio a robust platform to develop on top of, and to learn about the world of open-source hardware.

 ![rover_top](rover_top.jpg)
 ![rover_ortho](rover_ortho.jpg)